 Watering with room temperature, aged, chlorine free water.
 Never use fresh tap water, ever!

-Fertilizing Use one-half the amount that the label suggests.
+Fertilizing Use one-fourth the amount label suggests.
 Water three to four times with fertilizer and one time drench with only clean water.

 Most importantly: ENJOY GROWING